seeseekey/Structura/README.md

   > Flags: none
   > Register used: none
   > Example: JUMP POS REL -100;

+MOD [Register] [Register oder Wert]
+  > Type: complex command
+  > Effect: Write the remainder the of the division in the first value
+  > Flags: Zero (if division by 0)
+  > Register used: W, X, Y, Z
+  > Example: MOD A 3;

 MUL [Register] [Register or value]
   > Type: complex command